 - 7. Collect 1-3 capillary tubes depending on the bird's mass. - 8.
 Hold a fresh cotton ball on the collection area until bleeding has stopped (~10 seconds). - 9.
-If not using Whatman cards, proceed to step 14. - 10.
-Use filled capillary tube to saturate circles on Whatman blood card (Figure 2). - 11.
+If not using Whatman cards, proceed to step 15. - 10.
+Use calipers to measure the amount of blood in the capillary tube in millimeters. - 11.
+Use the capillary tube to saturate circles on Whatman blood card - 12.
+If using one capillary tube to fill two circles, be sure to use calipers a second time to measure the amount of blood remaining in the tube after the first circle was filled. - 13.
 Allow blood card to air dry before labelling with appropriate metadata (see 5.
-Metadata Requirements) using a permanent marker. - 12.
-Store card in plastic bag with desiccant packets. - 13.
-If not storing blood samples in capillary tubes, proceed to step 17. - 14.
-Use Critocaps[TM] or Critoseal[TM] to seal each end of the capillary tubes. - 15.
-Place capillary tubes in a 6 mL archive vacutainer and properly label with appropriate metadata using a permanent marker (see 5.0 Metadata Requirements). - 16.
-Store capillary tube blood samples in a cooler with ice packs immediately in the field and transfer to a freezer within 24 hours of collection (see 6.0 Sample Storage). - 17.
+Metadata Requirements) including the amount of blood in each circle using a permanent marker. - 14.
+Store card in plastic bag with desiccant packets. - 15.
+Use CritosealTM to seal each end of the capillary tubes. - 16.
+Place capillary tubes in a 6 mL archive vacutainer and properly label with appropriate metadata using a permanent marker (see 5.0 Metadata Requirements). - 17.
+Store capillary tube blood samples in a cooler with ice packs immediately in the field and transfer to a freezer within 24 hours of collection (see 6.0 Sample Storage). - 18.
 Dispose of used needles and excess wrapping in Sharps container.